GSA Award for Conferences

 If I am applying to both awards, what do my letters of recommendation and DGP Authorization indicate on their form?

-If I am applying to both awards, do I need three letters of recommendation?
+If I am applying to both awards, do I need additional letters of recommendation?

 What are the fall and spring timelines for the applications?